 Are you interested in this satisfying and challenging role?
 If so, please click on the link below to learn more about the training pathway and the role of a Crisis Supporter.
 We would love to hear from any member of the public who is interested in the volunteering opportunity.

-Our next intake for the nationally recognised training will be mid-2021.
-A second online Information Session is being held on Tuesday, 25 May at 6.00pm, and we strongly encourage anyone considering applying for the Crisis Supporter role and training to attend the session.
+Our next intake for the nationally recognised training will be early 2022.
+An online Information Session is being held on Tuesday, 26 October at 6.00pm, and we strongly encourage anyone considering applying for the Crisis Supporter role and training to attend the session.
 Please review the information on the Volunteer page, or click on this link.
 You can also register for the Information Session here.

 Alternatively, please contact the Administration Office and we will answer any queries you may have.